cdapio/cdap/docs/courses/source/modules/m01_developing_a_big_data_application.rst

 **Why**

-Companies want to know what is happening in realtime:
+Companies want to know what is happening in realtime

 - What are people saying about them?
 - What are people saying about their products?